EducationalVideoCenter/WAC/README.md

 ![alt text](https://raw.githubusercontent.com/EducationalVideoCenter/WAC/master/EVClogo1.gif)
-# WAC
-We Are All Connected youth media curriculum:
-Bridging urban and rural divides through collaborative youth empowered media.

 ## Welcome! :smiley:

 Welcome!
 Willkommen!
 Bienvenue!
 Bienvenidos!
 Bem-vind@s!
 Thank you for visiting the We Are All Connected Curriculum repository.
 This document (the README file) is a hub to give you some information about the project.

+# WAC
+We Are All Connected youth media curriculum: Bridging urban and rural divides through collaborative youth empowered media.

+### The Project
+There is a societal urban/rural divide among communities in the United States and beyond Young people aren’t provided enough resources, opportunities and guidance for connecting with youth from different spaces to collaboratively address issues that are meaningful to them
+Many educators may be interested in facilitating cross regional projects that connect youth, but lack the experience and guidance on how to carry out such projects.

 ## Who are we?
 Based in the heart of New York City with over thirty years of experience, the Educational Video Center is an urban youth media organization interested in collaborating with rural partners in the United States and internationally to bring youth across cultures and continents together to realize a media project.